- How do I audit courses?

 How do I audit courses?

 Students, senior citizens, and seminary spouses may audit courses for $477 per course.
 For more information on auditing classes, please consult the academic catalog.
 All audits are subject to the same registration deadlines for adding/dropping as courses that are offered for credit.
-A faculty-signed add slip, indicating an audit (check the left column box in front of the course number for audit), must be submitted by the student to the Office of the Registrar.
+A faculty approving email must be received by the Registrar to audit a course.
+The Registrar will edit your credit type to indicate “AU” for auditor.

 What is considered a full courseload?

 Recommended semester course load is 4.5 courses.
 Maximum load is 5.0 courses for Fall and Spring Semesters.
 Maximum load for Summer session is 3.0 courses; however, be advised that this is a very heavy course load.
 Maximum load for Winter Term is 2.0 courses.

 How is my grade point average (GPA) calculated?